|Birth: ||Jul. 9, 1847|

 NOTE TO READER: Mary A. Whitlow was nee' Mary Ann Hall, dau. of Rev. Carswell Hall of TN and Walker Co., GA.
 The Cove is McLemore's Cove, Walker Co., GA.
 Biney is Albina Tabitha Whitlow Powell, sister of John Gholston Whitlow.
 She is FAG # 100791420.
 She is variously referred to as: Biney, Allie and Mary in correspondence among friends and family.
 Mr. Powell is her husband, Rev. Thomas Wm Powell (FAG # 96147953).
 Billy & Matt are William H. & Martha (Whitlow) Garrett, who moved to Kennedale, Tarrant Co.
 TX about the same time as John & Mary Ann Whitlow.
 Martha (Matt) is John Gholston Whitlow's sister.
 William & Sue are William A. & Susan (Mann) Williamson.
 Wm is the brother of Sanford Glenn Williamson, of Cherokee Co., AL, who mar.
 Nancy Jane Whitlow, sister of John G. Whitlow & Martha Whitlow Garrett.

 The following letter describes conditions in McLemore's Cove, where Allie Whitlow Powell lived during the War years.
 "Mr. Whitlow" referred to in the letter is Allie's father, Miles Washington Whitlow.
-The letter was written by Allie's cousins, Mary and Julia Davis, of Walker Co., GA to Susan Davis of Dahlonega, Ga:
+The letter was written by Allie's cousins, Mary and Julia Davis, of Walker Co., GA to Susan Davis of Dahlonega, Ga.
+Mary Davis started the letter:

 "July 13th, 1864